Upon graduation, Bill moved out West and worked for a few years with operators such as, Lift Air International and Lamb Air, in Churchill, Manitoba.

 Nick is a Class 1 Flight Instructor and Designated Transport Canada Flight Test Examiner.
 He has personally trained well over 200 students.

-Nick is endorsed to fly the Robinson R22, R44, Bell 206 series and the AS350.
-Nick has worked with Great Lakes Helicopter for 10 years.
+Nick is endorsed to fly the Robinson R22, R44, R66, Bell 206 series and the AS350.
+Nick has been working with Great Lakes Helicopter since 2004.

 Class I Flight Instructor/Chief Pilot